We will share insights that, for instance:

-- Why does smell matter?
-How can scents be used to help us learn (and remember) technical material?
-Exercise more vigorously and consistently?
+How can scents help us learn (and remember) technical material?
+Be creative?
 Avoid claustrophobia?
-Be creative?
 Feel healthier?
+Buy more?

 How do room and object dimensions influence us psychologically?
 What about ceiling heights and floor plans?

 How should design recognize and respond, in different settings, to our species’ most basic drives to survive and thrive?

 How do shapes (seen or felt) mold our experiences?
 When should they be curvier or more rectilinear?

 How should personality and culture inform design decisions?
 Are there times when they can be ignored?

 Sally Augustin, PhD, is a practicing environmental/design psychologist and the principal at Design With Science.
 She has extensive experience integrating science-based insights to develop recommendations for the design of places, objects, and services that support desired cognitive, emotional, and physical experiences.
 Her Design With Science clients include manufacturers, service providers, and design firms in North America, Europe, and Asia.
 They book Design With Science's services again and again—applying cognitive science pays off.
 More information on clients and past work is available upon request.